 Red Sea

 The Red Sea is the favourite tropical destination for European divers.
 It is close and it is cheap.
 I went to Egypt for the first time in 1993.
 I went back six more times after that.
 Egypt is a land of contrast.
 The coast is a desert, and water is brought from the Nile valley through big pipes.
 But underwater, life explodes in so many different colours and shapes.
 And for me, it was a place where I could find sharks.
-It took me many dives in Egypt before I saw my first shark but since then, I have been able to see four different species in these waters.
-Now living in Alexandria, the Red Sea is my favourite playground with more than 50 dives in the last 2 years there.
-The fact that I bought an Ikelite housing for my D700 camera means that this section should grow substantially.
+It took me over 100 dives in Egypt before I saw my first shark but since then, I have been able to see five different species in these waters.
+Having lived in Alexandria for 4 years, the Red Sea has become my favourite playground with about 200 dives there.
+The fact that I bought an Ikelite housing for my D700 camera meant a big revolution for my underwater photography.

 Masked Butterfly Fish